The components of a well-written step

-Steps are the primary means of instruction for your testers, the quality of your instructions will have an impact on tester behavior.
-So it's vital to understand how to write steps that are clear and useful.
+Steps are the means of instruction for our testers.
+The quality of the instructions directly impacts tester behavior.
+So it's vital to write steps that are clear, concise, and easily understood.

-Each step is comprised of an action followed by a question to guide testers through what they should do, we refer to it as action/question format:
+Each step is comprised of an action followed by a question to guide testers through what they should do and what they should confirm.
+We refer to it as an action/question format:

 Action: What should the tester do?

-Question: In the form of a Yes or No question.
+Question: In the form of a Yes / No question.

-This simple format allows you to validate each essential action in a workflow, tracking success or failure each step of the way.
-By providing testers with simple instructions, this format facilitates consistent behavior.
+This format validates each essential action in a workflow, tracking success or failure every step of the way.
+By providing testers simple instructions, this format facilitates consistent and accurate behavior.

 What makes a step?

-- The Goal of the step: the actions a tester is required to perform
+- The Goal: the actions a tester is required to perform (login, checkout, confirm)

-- What is required to perform the test: login credentials, data files, links
+- What is required: login credentials, data files, links

 - Location: where the performed actions are supposed to be executed (sidebar, separate tab, etc...)

-- Relevant background info or conditional instructions (wait time, known behavior, potential occurrences (pop-ups), how to manage those occurrences)
+- Background / conditional instructions: (wait time, known behavior, potential occurrences (pop-ups), how to manage those occurrences)

-- Confirms and Verifies the successful execution the action
+- Confirms and verifies the successful execution of the action

-- Allows only for a YES/NO answer - should not leave any room for inference or interpretation
+- YES/NO answer should not leave any room for inference or interpretation